 Edward Guzman – Communications Secretary

 Edward was born and raised in the UK.
 He graduated from the University of Westminster obtaining a BA (Hons) in International Business.
 Shortly after graduating his curiosity for discovering his Bolivian roots took him on an adventure of self-discovery and as a result, he joined the Anglo- Bolivian Society as a member back in 2011.
-In 2014, he was given the opportunity and was appointed as the new Communications Officer and has carried that role ever since.
-In addition, Edward has spent the last couple of years forging a career within the Asset Management Industry as a Data Analyst enhancing his skills and future career prospects.
+In 2014, he was given the opportunity and was appointed as the new Communications Officer and has carried that role ever since. n addition, Edward, also spent the last couple of years forging a career as a Data Analyst within the Asset Management Industry enhancing his skills and future career prospects.
 Most recently he took up a personal challenge and transitioned into the Tech Industry, switching into a fully remote based world.
-During time away from his desk you will find him volunteering, working for charitable causes, networking, dancing, learning about new cultures as well as being up to date with Latin America’s Economy and Political Affairs.
+During time away from his desk you will find him volunteering, working for charitable causes, socialising, dancing, learning about new cultures as well as being up to date with Latin America’s Economy and Political Affairs.